N1ckP3rsl3y/TheBubbleBots/Deliverables/Report 5.md

 ### Summary of Activities

-Nick R: I worked on ways we should alter our prodcuts to fit inside the deliverable comments.
+Nick R: I worked on ways we should alter our prodcuts to fit inside the deliverable comments.\
+Nick P: Attempted to think of changes to the project to make it more educationally focused.

 ### Project Perspective
 1. Appreciations